robshlee/jekyll-now/_posts/2018-01-09-my_coding_story.md

 # Intro

-These days with coding bootcamps becoming more mainstream and the plethora of online resources available to self teach yourself how to code, there are many professionals that make a sharp pivot in their careers towards software.
+These days with coding bootcamps becoming more mainstream and the plethora of online resources available to self teach yourself to code, there are many professionals that make a sharp pivot in their careers to software.
 Personally my jump towards a coding related career was a gradual one over the course of several years.
-I thought it'd be worth sharing this on my blog so here's my story!
+I thought this transition would be worth sharing on my blog so here's my story!

 ## Chapter 1: Undergrad - NJIT
 My first exposure to any sort of code was Java in 2010.
 It was in a CS101 class during my 2nd year in undergrad (majored in Industrial Engineering).
 It was what you would expect of a 101 class- hello world, data type introductions, etc. Honestly I had a pretty rough time understanding concepts in the beginning, but being introduced to the world of code really was enticing to me at the time.